 A few words about the ingredients

-Obviously, there's St-Germain.
+Obviously, there’s St-Germain.
 This liqueur is complex with elements of passionfruit, pear, grapefruit and lemon.
 It melds very well with the pear-flavored vodka.
 The recipe calls for Grey Goose La Poire, and for good reason.
-I have tried this with Absolut Pears, and once I even made it using my own pear-infusion.
-It just wasn't the same.
-Absolut tastes freakishly artificial to me (the bright green on the bottle doesn't help), whereas Grey Goose seems more realistic, like biting into a ripe, juicy pear.
+We have tried this with Absolut Pears, and once even made it using our own pear-infusion.
+It just wasn’t the same.
+Absolut tastes freakishly artificial to us (the bright green on the bottle doesn’t help), whereas Grey Goose seems more realistic, like biting into a ripe, juicy pear.
 Do yourself a big favor and spend a few more dollars.

 The W Hotel uses Veuve Clicquot Champagne, but any dry sparkling white wine will do.
 Sure, you can use the more expensive stuff.
 Will you notice a difference?
 Maybe.
-Heck, you already splurged for the Grey Goose, not to mention the St-Germain, so what's a few more dollars, right?
-Actually, I use whatever I have, and sometimes it's a Rosé which adds some color.
+Heck, you already splurged for the Grey Goose, not to mention the St-Germain, so what’s a few more dollars, right?
+Actually, we use whatever we have on hand, and sometimes it’s a rosé which adds some color.

-I don't bother with the orchid.
+We don’t bother with the orchid.
 First of all, they are expensive for a garnish.
 A nice plant goes for about $20 and you get what, maybe a dozen blossoms if you pick a good one?
 No thanks.
-I have a hard enough time keeping my orchids alive let alone getting them to bloom again.
-Instead, I'd pick up a small pear and put a slice on the rim.
+We have a hard enough time keeping our orchids alive let alone getting them to bloom again.
+Instead, we’d pick up a small pear and put a slice on the rim.
 You could even garnish with a lemon twist.